hyprwm/wlroots-hyprland/CONTRIBUTING.md

 # Contributing to wlroots

 Contributing just involves sending a merge request.
-You will probably be more successful with your contribution if you visit [#sway-devel on Libera Chat] upfront and discuss your plans.
+You will probably be more successful with your contribution if you visit [#wlroots on Libera Chat] upfront and discuss your plans.

 Note: rules are made to be broken.
 Adjust or ignore any/all of these as you see